 What are the best family-friendly museums in Amsterdam?

-Are there any guided tours for the famous museums in Amsterdam?
+Are there any guided tours of the famous museums in Amsterdam?

 Absolutely.
 Many of these museums offer expert-led tours that’ll take you through the highlights and give you the inside scoop.
 Don’t be shy – it’s worth the extra cash.